 - The average number of orders placed by a customer

-- Customer activity lag, the average number of elapsed months since customers placed their most recent previous order
+- Customer activity lag is the average number of elapsed months since customers placed their most recent previous order

 - Average time lag between customers first and second, second and third, etc. orders